Robinpig/Note/docs/CS/DB/Redis/server.md

 * `server.clients` is a linked list of clients connected to the server.
 * `server.master` is a special client, the master, if the instance is a replica.

+There are tons of other fields.
+Most fields are commented directly inside the structure definition.

 ```c
 struct redisServer {